dan-saunders-cybersec/python-security-tools/README.md

 **Known Limitations:**
 - No service name detection
 - Single target scanning only
-- No file output — terminal display only
+- No file output, shows in terminal display only

----
+-

-## Tool 2 — Coming Soon
+## Tool 2 - Coming Soon